mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 The World-honored One remained silent.
 Just, sit down.

 The outsider bowed in homage and cried in praise.
-He was really surprised to see the Buddha’s silence, “just sit down”; he really attained, he really touched something.
+He was really surprised to see the Buddha’s silence, “just sit down”; he really attained something, he really touched something.
 And then he said, “The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry.”

 So after the outsider had left, Ānanda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”